AlexProjekte/Niri-Setup/README.md

 # Niri-Setup
-Diese Repo dient mir als Backup bzw. infos für die einrichtung von Niri unter ChachyOS (wobei die Configs auch bei anderen Distros funktionieren sollten).

-Die Config-Datein wurden im Dracula-Theme eingerichtet.

-# Pakete die installiert werden sollten:
+This Repository is more or less just a Backup for my Dotfiles for Niri and CachyOS (even though most of the stuff should work fine in Other Distros)

+Its mostly themed after the "Dracula" theme

+# Packages you should install:

--qt6ct (für Darkmode von KDE Plamsa Apps)
+-qt6ct (for darkmode von KDE Plamsa apps)

--gvfs-smb (um smb in Nautilus benutzen zu können)
+-gvfs-smb (to use smb in Nautilus)

--blueman (für Bluetooth)
+-blueman (for Bluetooth)

--waybar-module-pacman-updates-git (um Updates im Tray anzuzeigen)

--pavucontrol-qt (Audiocontroller zum tauschen mit pavucontrol)
+-waybar-module-pacman-updates-git (to show updates in the Waybar tray)

--deepin calendar (Als Kalender)
+-deepin calendar (as calendar)

--thunar (Dateiexplorer)

--gnome-shell (falls Discord Streams nicht funktionieren)
+# Things you maybe need:

+-thunar (as Explorer if you dont like Nautilus or just want darkmode)

+-pavucontrol-qt (for a dark audiocontroller)

+-gnome-shell (if you have problems with Discord streams)